In this 45-minute webinar on demand and Q&A, Willemijn Groenendaal will give an overview of imec’s solutions for continuous respiratory monitoring.

 What if we could change the respiratory standards of care and make remote monitoring solutions for respiratory conditions reliable, predictive and unobtrusive?
 And would such solutions also be applicable for disease outbreaks such as the current COVID-19 pandemic?

-In this webinar we will address these questions and present scientific evidence and current steps imec is taking towards improving respiratory care.
+In this webinar on demand we will address these questions and present scientific evidence and current steps imec is taking towards improving respiratory care.

 Willemijn Groenendaal is a principal scientist at imec, where she leads research activities with a focus on wearable monitoring and algorithms in the clinical domain.
 She is involved in studies with patients suffering from COPD (Chronic Obstructive Pulmonary Disease), sleep apnea, and heart failure.
 These studies are done in close collaboration with hospitals.